Phrase and beyond

 Translation was one of the first applications of computing power, starting in the 1950s with the famous Georgtown-IBM experiment.
 Still, the complexity of the task was far higher than early computer scientists’ estimates—requiring enormous data processing power and storage far beyond the capabilities of early machines.

-It was only in the early 2000s that the software, data, and required hardware became capable of doing basic machine translation.
+It was only in the early 2000s that the software, data, and required hardware became capable of doing basic machine language translation.
 Early developers used statistical databases of languages to “teach” computers to translate text.
 Training these machines involved a lot of manual labor, and each added language required starting over with the development for that language.

 In 2016, Google implemented a key innovation in MT technology by shifting to a neural learning model, which was based on research from 2014.
 This approach involved training the MT engines using AI and proved to be far more efficient and faster than Google’s main statistical MT engine.
 It also exhibited remarkable improvements in translation quality as it was used.